7 Ways to Grow Your Business with Content Marketing

-And the best part about books, there is no sales tax on it!
-(In most of the countries)
+And the best part about books is there is no sales tax on them!
+(In most of countries)

 4. User Generated Content

-Create a forum, community or a group and letting users create content is one great way to generate high quality engaging content, fast.
+Creating a forum, community or group and letting users create content is one great way to generate high-quality engaging content, fast.

 Apart from good quality content, social proof is also required to reinforce the attention that you get for your content – because not everyone will go through all your content in an in-depth manner initially in the interest of time.
 They will not be 100% bought in to start with.
 Social proof helps them know that your content is really good and they will “invest” their time in going through your content in-depth.
 And when they do, they will become your life-long followers and fans.

-So now that we know social engagement and community content is important, where to start?
+So now that we know social engagement and community content are important, where to start?

-There are different platforms in which user generated content can be delivered.
-Private forums used to have a lot of traction a while back but right now, Facebook Groups is out-performing every other platform.
+There are different platforms on which user-generated content can be delivered.
+Private forums used to have a lot of traction a while back but right now, Facebook Groups is outperforming every other platform.

 In the past 3 years, I’ve built the largest digital marketing learning group on Facebook.

-Its called “Learn Digital Marketing” and it has more than 100,000 members now.
+It's called “Learn Digital Marketing” and it has more than 100,000 members now.
 Most of my posts get 500+ likes and 100+ comments.
-The activity is so high that I spend almost 1-2 hours a day on this group, interacting with my audience and getting better insights on what they need.
+The activity is so high that I spend almost 1-2 hours a day on this group, interacting with my audience and getting better insights into what they need.

 If you have more than 50% of the members in the group as active members, it is a well-maintained group.

-AMAs (Ask me anything sessions) are one of the best ways to engage the group and bring new audience into the group.
-AMAs are usually done with live videos but it can be done based on text comments as well.
+AMAs (Ask me anything sessions) are one of the best ways to engage the group and bring a new audience into the group.
+AMAs are usually done with live videos but they can be done based on text comments as well.

 Here’s one AMA we’ve announced recently.
-This post, by one of our team members who manages the group, announcing the AMA by Varsha has already got 100+ comments within 14 hours of posting.
+This post, by one of our team members who manage the group, announcing the AMA by Varsha has already got 100+ comments within 14 hours of posting.